 Future of PSPNET

 In 2020, PSPNET began to offer and evaluate ICBT in Saskatchewan and Quebec in English and French.
-As of October 2021, we are now offering PSPNET in New Brunswick, Nova Scotia, and Prince Edward Island.
-Our team is funded until 2023, however, we are presently working on a sustainability plan to continue to offer services beyond 2023.
+In October 2021, we expanded PSPNET to New Brunswick, Nova Scotia, and Prince Edward Island.
+As of March 2023, we are now offering PSPNET in Ontario.
+Our team is funded until 2025, however, we are presently working on a sustainability plan to continue to offer services beyond 2025.